We deliver more than 40 events and training courses every year covering a wide variety of topics.

 • Recognise sponsor duties when assigning CAS under the Student route.

-• Consider issues that may arise when completing CAS details for a Student route applicant.
+• Consider issues that may arise when completing CAS details for a Student route applicant on the Sponsor Management System.

-• Feel confident in implementing institutional processes to enable you to accurately assign CAS.
+• Feel confident in implementing institutional processes to enable you to accurately assign CAS and therefore minimise refusals.

 This training will include presentations, the opportunity for you to ask questions and share your experience.
-It only covers requirements for the Student route.
+It only covers requirements for the Student route, not the Child Student route or any other immigration categories.
 If you would like to find out more about different immigration routes, please search for other training courses or look at the UKCISA Manual

 Who should attend?

-This course is for new staff at UKCISA membership institutions who are responsible for assigning Confirmation of Acceptance for Studies (CAS) to international students.
-We also welcome UKCISA members who are familiar with assigning a CAS under the Student route and would like a refresher course.
+This course is for new staff who are responsible for assigning Confirmation of Acceptance for Studies (CAS) to international students.
+We also welcome anyone who is familiar with assigning a CAS under the Student route and would like a refresher course.

 Post-study work options